 By 2600 BC the whole region (Southern Sumer, upper Mesopotamia, the Northern levant and Western Iran) were beginning to recover.

 Kish could not maintain its economic and political dominance over its increasingly powerful and wealthy neighbours and while they increasingly thrived, it, for a time, contracted.

 The great cities of Southern Sumer recover.

-By 2600 BC powerful city states such as Uruk (especially) but also Ur, Lagash, Adab and later Umma emerged to compete with one another (for trade and prestige).
+By 2600 BC powerful city states such as Uruk (especially) and also Ur, Lagash, Adab and later Umma emerged to compete with one another (for power, trade and prestige).

 It was a great time.